ombori/grid-docs/apps/queue/releasenotes/README.md

 # Queue Manager Release notes
 The Queue Manager receives continuous updates.
 All the recent release notes can be found below in order of release.

+## 2021-11-23
+#### Changes
+- New waiting time mechanism: now we will use more accurate mechanism for time prediction.
+If serving mode and email login flow are enabled we will take average serving time, divide by amount of active counters / sales persons (active users in Queue manager) and multiply by ticket number in the queue.
+If it's not serving or it's pin login flow, for idea above instead of exact serving time we will consider time difference when two near tickets were called to come into location.
+Amount of active counters / sales persons will be always 1.

+### Features
+- Auto checkout: now you can specify time after which tickets from "Serving" column are checked out automatically

+#### Bugfixes
+- Fixed information about Active Directory users for servedBy property

 ## 2021-11-17
 #### Features
 - Order pickup: now customers will be able to Cancel order pickup